-The Board of Education has determined that it will allow nonresident students, residing within the COP ESD whose parent(s) does not reside in the district and who qualifies to enroll in the district through a Schools of Choice program during the forthcoming school year.
+The Board of Education has determined that it will allow nonresident students, residing within the COP ESD whose parent(s) does not reside in the district and who qualifies, to enroll in the district through a Schools of Choice program during the forthcoming school year.
 Enrollment may or may not be available to any nonresident student who has been suspended, expelled or otherwise released or excluded from his/her home district for disciplinary reasons.
 The Superintendent shall make the decision based on the circumstances involved, in accordance with statutory restrictions.
 (POL - 5113)

-New students under the age of eighteen (18) must be enrolled by their parent or legal guardian.
+New students must be enrolled by their parent or legal guardian.
 When enrolling, parents must provide copies of the following: